Matart930/Rolling-xwOBA-Dashboard/README.md

 ### Troubleshooting

 If the statcast_search function fails to run in the pull_data.R file with an error along the lines of: (Error in setnames(x, value) :
 Can't assign 92 names to a 118-column data.table).
-Run the following lines of code to ensure you are using the most up to date version of the baseballr package:
+Run the following lines of code in your console to ensure you are using the most up to date version of the baseballr package:
 - install.packages("baseballr")
 - remotes::install_github("BillPetti/baseballr")